Bullying in the church

 Studies have linked repeated exposure to stressful events such as bullying to severe physical ailments, including cardiovascular disease, gastrointestinal problems and increased levels of cortisol, among other things.

-It’s agonizing to be mobbed.
+It’s agonizing to be bullied.
 The agony multiplies exponentially when you have believed the abusers and their colluders to be godly Christians.
 The pain of such a betrayal cannot be overstated.

 If

-If you’ve been bullied/mobbed in a church or ministry setting, know this: You did not deserve what has been done to you.
-It does not reflect who God is.
-He hates that such abuse has been done in his name.
-He is not fragile.
-He is not narcissistic.
 You can go to him with your grief, your anger, your questions, your complaints.
-He will hear you.
-He will love you.
+He will hear you, and he loves you.
 He may not answer in the time or the way you would like.
 But he is faithful and just.

 Culture of bullying